-There has been controversy as to whether lectins should be included in the healthy diet or not.
+There has been controversy as to whether lectins should be included in a healthy diet or not.

 Researchers have found that a lectin-free meal plan can boost health and benefit people having some health concerns.

-Studies have also shown that eating a plant-rich diet, including lectins are important for a healthy mind and body.
+Studies have also shown that eating a plant-rich diet, including lectins, is important for a healthy mind and body.